 University College Dublin (UCD) is considered Ireland’s largest international university.
-It is home to over 6,000 international students that make up 29% of the student population, according to then most recent registration figures.
-Each International student that decides to attend UCD has unique experiences throughout their college career as they navigate not only trying to receive a degree from a highly competitive university, but deal with moving to an entirely different country, most often completely by themselves.
+It is home to over 6,000 international students that make up 29% of the student population, according to the most recent registration figures.
+Each International student that decides to attend UCD has unique experiences throughout their college career as they navigate not only trying to receive a degree from a highly competitive university, but deal with moving to an entirely different country, often completely by themselves.

 The College Tribune spoke with five international students from different countries to gain insight into what their experiences have been like since moving to Ireland and studying at UCD.
 All International students have different reasons as to why they chose to study in Ireland at UCD.

 For Nadia Abu Alia, a masters student studying International Human Rights Law from Jerusalem, said, “I made UCD my first choice for it is located in Dublin, considering that I was already apprehensive about moving away for a year I wanted to be in the heart of Ireland to be able to experience Ireland to the fullest.”

 Rihana Assad, a third-year History and Political Science major from Norway, stated that she had wanted to study abroad to challenge herself and that her only criteria was that the college be in an English-speaking country.
 “The number one thing that attracted me to UCD is how international it is.
 In such an international school I would not feel like the odd one out,” said Assad.
 “I was also attracted to UCD academically, because they offer many different courses that we do not have back in Norway, like the joint degree I am doing.”

 Being an International student presents various challenges for each individual, but the tangible experience gained through studying in a different country is something that cannot be taught.
 Rasha Nassar, a third-year Veterinary medicine student from Lebanon, explained that although moving away from family and friends has been challenging it is a one of a kind experience.